MLB Rumors: Bryce Harper ‘Out Of The Running’ In Oakland; Manny Machado May Be Close To Deal With Padres

 Rosenstein puts four teams in contention for signing the third baseman: the White Sox, the Phillies, the Padres, and the Nationals.
 Analyses from various MLB reporters are all over the place, and depending on whom you ask, Machado is close to signing a deal with all four teams.

-Athletic writer Ken Rosenthal tweets that the White Sox are, of the four teams, the most interested in Machado.
+Athletic writer Ken Rosenthal wrote on Twitter that the White Sox are, of the four teams, the most interested in Machado.

 “WhiteSox remain strong factor along with #Padres in Machado sweepstakes, sources tell The Athletic.
 Machado is said to be first choice of both front offices and preference of #Phillies’ front office as well, though ownerships in SD and PHI might not see it as convincingly.”

-Meanwhile, MLB Network writer Jon Heyman tweets that the Padres and Phillies are both making serious offers for Harper and Machado, offering hundreds of millions to both men, but slightly more to Harper.
+Meanwhile, MLB Network writer Jon Heyman posted a message on Twitter claiming that the Padres and Phillies are both making serious offers for Harper and Machado — offering hundreds of millions to both men, but slightly more to Harper.

-UPDATE: ESPN’s Jeff Passan tweeted at 12:24 p.m.
-Eastern Time Tuesday that Machado has signed with the Padres, according to unidentified “league sources.”

-Note: UPDATE: ESPN’s Jeff Passan wrote a Twitter post at 12:24 p.m.
-Eastern Time on Tuesday that Machado has signed with the Padres, according to unidentified “league sources.”